Skip to content

 Seeking to avoid the complexities of DVD’s multi-agent system (DVD6C, 4C, 3C, 1C, etc.), MPEG LA began working in 2005 with BD’s multiple stakeholders to establish itself a one-stop essential Blu-ray patent licensing authority.
 Those who participated in this effort included: CyberLink, Dell, Disney, Hewlett-Packard, Hitachi, Philips Electronics, LG Electronics, Mitsubishi, Panasonic, Pioneer, Samsung, Sanyo, Sharp, Sonic Solutions, Sony, TDK, Victor Company of Japan (JVC) and Warner Home Video.
 MPEG LA later abandoned its attempt in early 2009.

 On Feb.
 25, 2009, Panasonic, Philips and Sony announced their intentions to cooperate with each other and any interested patent holders to create a joint Blu-ray license.
-Under this plan, packages of essential BD, DVD and CD patent licenses (see table) will be made available to manufacturers and software publishers through an independent entity, established on Oct.
+Under this plan, packages of essential BD, DVD and CD patent licenses will be made available to manufacturers and software publishers through an independent entity, established on Oct.
 9, 2009 as One-Blue, LLC.

-Philips, Panasonic and Sony Essential BD/DVD/CD Patent Royalties
+One-Blue Essential BD/DVD/CD Patent Royalties

 Products License Royalties (US$)